amperser/proselint/proselint/demo.md

 # Airlinese
 enplanement
-I'll be with you momentarily
+We'll be taking off momentarily.

 # Tense present
 Save up to 50% or More!